Braised Ribs with Noodles (Easy One-pot Recipe)

 - Fresh red chili and cilantro as garnish

-Add 1/4 cup of Chinese cooking wine, 1/4 cup of soy sauce, 1 tbsp of dark soy sauce.
-Mix this really well.
+- Add Chinese cooking wine, soy sauce, and dark soy sauce.
 Pour in 2 cups of boiling hot water.
-You can heat up the water in the microwave or in a different pot in advance.
 Adjust the position of the ribs so they stay below the water.

-50 minutes later, let’s check the doneness of the ribs.
-When you see the meat is pulling away from the bone like that, you know it is tender.
-Be sure to check the liquid amount as well because everybody’s stove and cookware is different.
+- 50 minutes later, check the liquid amount.
 It should be just a little bit below the ribs.
-If you have too much liquid, you can crank up the heat to reduce it.
-If you have too little, you can add more hot water.
+Everybody’s stove and cookware is different.
+If you have too much liquid, crank up the heat to reduce it.
+If you have too little, add more hot water.
 Mine is perfect.

-Now I am going to add my snap peas.
-Other hard vegetables such as green beans, yard beans, carrot will also work.
+- Add the yard beans.
 Loosen up the noodles and lightly place them into the clay pot.
 Do not pad it down.
-We want it to be airy and fluffy, which allows circulation and ensures even cooking.
+You want it to be airy and fluffy, which allows circulation and ensures even cooking.
 Put on the lid.
 Switch the heat to medium-low and let it cook for 5 minutes.
-This is the “焖” technique that I mentioned in the beginning.
-The noodles are lifted by the ribs, so they are are not touching the braising liquid directly.
-We are using the steam to heat up the noodles.

-5 minutes later, all the noodles are welted.
-Give it a nice mix to combine the sauce with the noodles.
-You can throw in some red chilies and cilantro as garnish.
-As you are stirring it, keep an eye on the sauce amount.
+- 5 minutes later, give it a nice mix to combine the sauce with the noodles.
+Keep an eye on the sauce amount.
 When you see there is no more sauce at the bottom, turn off the heat.
 If you continue to cook, it will start to stick to the bottom.
+Add some red chilies and cilantro as garnish.
+Enjoy!